Updated May 15th, 2019

 How Clever Is Different

-Clever partner agents list your home under their local brokerage (or national brand) and provide the exact same service that they already provide to their clients that list for 6%.
+Clever doesn’t partner with discount brokerages.
+Clever Partner Agents list your home under their local brokerage (or national brand) and provide the exact same service that they already provide to their clients that list for 6%.

 In fact, homes listed with Clever sell for the exact same price as homes listed for 6%.
 The only difference is that you save thousands on commission because you went through Clever.